-- Academic: A potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, extensions of deadlines, or other course-related adjustments, etc.. - Living: Potential changes to living situations may include moving to a different room and/or apartment building. - Transportation: Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with a safety escort, etc. - Working: Possible changes to work situations may include changing working hours. - Additional Protective Measures: Examples may include referrals to counseling, mutual restrictions on contact between the parties, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
+- a.
+Academic: A potential change to the academic situation may be to transfer to a different section of a class, withdraw and take a class at another time if there is no option for moving to a different section, extensions of deadlines, or other course-related adjustments, etc. - b.
+Living: Potential changes to living situations may include moving to a different room and/or apartment building. - c.
+Transportation: Possible changes in transportation may include having the student or employee

+- park in a different location, assisting the student or employee with a safety escort, etc. - d.
+Working: Possible changes to work situations may include changing working hours. - e.
+Additional Protective Measures: Examples may include referrals to counseling, mutual restrictions on contact between the parties, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.

-Available Assistance:
+B. Available Assistance

-- At the complainant's request, and to the extent of the complainant's cooperation and consent, College offices will work cooperatively to assist the complainant in obtaining supportive measures and consider the complainant's wishes with respect to supportive measures. - The College will provide reasonable supportive measures to third parties as appropriate and available, taking into account the role of the third party and the nature of any contractual relationship with the College. - The College must make such supportive measures if the complainant requests them and if they are reasonably available, without fee or charge to the complainant or the respondent regardless of whether the complainant chooses to report the crime to the Jefferson College Police Department, local law enforcement, or initiate a college investigation through a Formal Complaint. - Supportive measures may be implemented on an interim basis or may be extended permanently.
+- a.
+At the complainant's request, and to the extent of the complainant's cooperation and consent, College offices will work cooperatively to assist the complainant in obtaining supportive measures and consider the complainant's wishes with respect to supportive measures. - b.
+The College will provide reasonable supportive measures to third parties as appropriate and available, considering the role of the third party and the nature of any contractual relationship with the College. - c.
+The College must make such supportive measures if the complainant requests them and if they are reasonably available, without fee or charge to the complainant or the respondent regardless of whether the complainant chooses to report the crime to the Jefferson College Police Department, local law enforcement, or initiate a college investigation through a Formal Complaint. - d.
+Supportive measures may be implemented on an interim basis or may be extended permanently.

-How to Request:
+C. How to Request

-- The Title IX Coordinator is responsible for coordinating the effective implementation of the supportive measures and has the discretion to implement and/or modify any supportive measure based on all available information.
-The Title IX Coordinator is available to meet with a complainant or a respondent to address any concerns about the provision, scope, or application of the supportive measures. - To request supportive measures, parties should contact: Title IX Coordinator: Dr. Kimberly Harvey-Manus, Vice President of Student Serves, 636-481-3200; 1000 Viking Drive, Student Center Room 205, Hillsboro, MO; or kharvey@jeffco.edu - Deputy Title IX Coordinator for Students: Kristine Bogue, Director of Student Compliance, 636-481-3258; 1000 Viking Drive, Student Center Room 209, Hillsboro, MO; or kbogue1@jeffco.edu - Deputy Title IX Coordinator for Faculty: Dr. Michael Booker, Associate Dean, Humanities, 636-481-3312; 1000 Viking Drive, Arts and Science I 110, Hillsboro, MO; or mbooker@jeffco.edu - Deputy Title IX Coordinator for Staff: Tasha Welsh, Director of Human Resources, 636-481-3157; 1000 Viking Drive, Administration Building Room 133, Hillsboro, MO; or twelsh@jeffco.edu
+- a.
+The Title IX Coordinator is responsible for coordinating the effective implementation of the supportive measures and has the discretion to implement and/or modify any supportive measure based on all available information.
+The Title IX Coordinator is available to meet with a complainant or a respondent to address any concerns about the provision, scope, or application of the supportive measures. - b.
+To request supportive measures, parties should contact: - Interim Title IX Coordinator: Brittany Gates, 636-481-3271; 1000 Viking Drive, Student Center Room 209, Hillsboro, MO; or bgates1@jeffco.edu - Deputy Title IX Coordinator for Students: Kristine Bogue, Director of Student Compliance, 636-481-3258; 1000 Viking Drive, Student Center Room 209, Hillsboro, MO; or kboque1@ieffco.edu - Deputy Title IX Coordinator for Employees: Tasha Welsh, Senior Director of Human Resources, 636-481-3157; 1000 Viking Drive, Administration Building Room 133, Hillsboro, MO; or twelsh@ieffco.edu

-Procedures for Institutional Disciplinary Proceedings in Cases of Allegation of Dating Violence, Domestic Violence, Sexual Assault, and/or Stalking
+Procedures for Institutional Disciplinary Proceedings in Cases of Allegations of Dating Violence, Domestic Violence, Sexual Assault, and/or Stalking